Ayushmaanseth/BlackBox_Insight/README.md

 # BlackBoxInsight

 An open source, full-stack tool for interpreting and explaining machine learning models and algorithms, making them fair and accountable.
-In collaboration with NHS Digital and Code4Health.
+Systems Engineering Project in collaboration with NHS Digital and Code4Health.

 ## Tech stack
   Flask